 There are simple slow models like the Razor E90.
 Or you might have a far more extreme model, such as the NanRobot SLR7.

 One can reach 55 mph while the other barely reach above 10 mph.
 That is quite the difference, and just as the speed varies, so does the need for protective gear.

 Depending on what electric scooter model you have, you may want to get some upper-body protection and a pair of durable jeans.

 Or you can go for the full motocross suit that has all the built-in protection you need to stay free from bruises.

-If you’re worried about your kid who use a small and simple scooter that only does a good 10 mph.
+If you’re worried about your kid who uses a small and simple scooter that only does a good 10 mph.
+Then don’t be.